shihuang047/2bRAD-M/README.md

   -o   <dir>    The output directory (if not exists, it will be created automatically as 'outdir') OPTIONS of Qualitative Analysis
   -p   <str>   If qualitative analysis applies or not [default: $qual] (yes or no) -s1  <str>   The enzyme site(s) for the qualitative analysis.
-One or more of site can be specified. (comma separated) [default: $site1]
+One or more sites can be specified(comma separated) [default: $site1]
-               It also represents enzymatic digestion or data splitting, and combining qualitative analysis results(for quantitative analysis).
+               It represents which enzyme(s) will be used for digital restriction digestion, the contruction of 2b-Tag-DB for the following qualitative analysis and quantitative analysis).
                [1]CspCI  [5]BcgI  [9]BplI     [13]CjePI  [17]AllEnzyme
                [2]AloI   [6]CjeI  [10]FalI    [14]Hin4I
                [3]BsaXI  [7]PpiI  [11]Bsp24I  [15]AlfI